Law & Order: Music and sound effects

 "The tone moves the viewer from scene to scene, jumping forward in time with all the importance and immediacy of a judge's gavel – which is exactly what Post was aiming for when he created it.
 While reminiscent of a jail door slamming..."

+But according to authors Susan Green and Randee Dawn:

 "...it is actually an amalgamation of 'six or seven' sounds, including the sound made by 500 Japanese men walking across a hardwood floor."
-The sound has become so associated with the Law & Order brand that it was also carried over to other series of the franchise.
+The sound has become so associated with the Law & Order brand that it was also carried over to other series of the franchise."

-The UK-aired Channel Five versions of seasons 7–16 of Law & Order feature the song "I'm Not Driving Anymore" by Rob Dougan in the opening credits, while seasons 17–20 used the US theme.
+The British-aired Channel Five versions of seasons 7–16 of Law & Order feature the song "I'm Not Driving Anymore" by Rob Dougan in the opening credits, while seasons 17–20 used the American theme.

 Casting and characters

 Pilot

 For the 1988 pilot, George Dzundza and Chris Noth were cast as the original detectives, Sergeant Max Greevey and Detective Mike Logan.
 The producers felt that Dzundza would be a perfect senior police officer as he was someone the producers felt they could see themselves riding along with in a police cruiser.
 Noth and Michael Madsen were candidates for the role of Logan.
 Madsen initially was considered the perfect choice for the role, but, in a final reading, it was felt that Madsen's acting mannerisms were repetitive, and Noth received the role instead.
 Rounding out the police cast, Dann Florek was cast as Captain Donald Cragen.

 On the prosecutor's side, Michael Moriarty was Dick Wolf's choice to play Executive Assistant District Attorney Benjamin "Ben" Stone.
 The network, however, preferred James Naughton, but, in the end, Wolf's choice would prevail, and Moriarty received the role.
 As his A.D.A., Richard Brooks and Eriq La Salle were being considered for the role of Paul Robinette.
 The network favored La Salle but, once again, the producers' choice prevailed, and Brooks received the role.
 As their boss, Roy Thinnes was cast as District Attorney Alfred Wentworth.